sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Ox A cuk](http://www.ox.ac.uk/research/research-in-conversation/how-live-happy-life/dr-bronwyn-tarr#) : How to live a happy life

 ## Open Source Websites
-- [Github](https://github.com) : GitHub is a web-based Git or version control repository and Internet hosting service.
 - [Open Hatch](https://openhatch.org) : OpenHatch is a non-profit dedicated to matching prospective free software contributors with communities, tools, and education.
 - [Source Forge](sourceforge.net) : SourceForge hosts nearly 280,000 projects (at last count).
 It serves more than 2 million downloads a day and includes apps and tools in a wide variety of categories.
 - [Google Code](code.google.com/projecthosting) : Google offers free hosting for open source projects using the Subversion or Mercurial version control systems.
 It offers 2 GB of storage, integrated code review tools, a wiki, and an issue tracker.
 The Google Code site also provides links to Google's many publicly available APIs and other developer tools.